kubestellar/kubestellar/docs/content/direct/core-chart.md

     - `--replace-localhost|-r <host>` replaces server addresses "127.0.0.1" with a desired `<host>`.
 This parameter is useful for making KubeFlex Control Planes of type `host` accessible from outside the machine hosting the cluster.
     - `--merge|-m` merge the kubeconfig with the contexts of the control planes with the existing cluster kubeconfig.
 If this flag is not specified, then only the kubeconfig with the contexts of the KubeFlex Control Planes will be produced.
     - `--output|-o <filename>|-` specify a kubeconfig file to save the kubeconfig to.
 Use `-` for stdout.
 If this argument is not provided, then the kubeconfig will be saved to the input specified kubeconfig, if provided, or to `~/.kube/config`.
-    - `--silent|-s` quiet mode, do not print informarmation.
+    - `--silent|-s` quiet mode, do not print information.
 This may be useful when using `-o -`.
     - `-X` enable verbose execution of the script for debugging

 ## Uninstalling the KubeStellar Core chart